This post was updated on 17 April 2023 to describe the new GA4 Engagement Rate metric.

 No matter how successful your internet marketing and organic SEO campaign there is always room for improvement – room to increase rankings, attract more visitors and make more sales.
 But success doesn’t depend solely on good search listing rankings and good website traffic.
-There are plenty of other improvements to be made which can boost your business’s profitability even further even with the rankings and traffic you already have – such as looking at how to improve bounce rate
+There are plenty of other improvements to be made which can boost your business’s profitability with the rankings and traffic you already have – such as looking at how to improve engagement rate, which is a new Google Analytics 4 metric as of 2023.

-Take a website I have been working with recently – they have successfully grown their brand and established their business at the top of their very competitive industry in just a few short years.
-They rank very highly in the organic search listings and have visitor numbers they could have only dreamt of a few years ago with visitor numbers up by over 400 percent in the past 2 years.
+Take a website I have been working with recently – they have successfully grown their brand and established their business at the top of their very competitive industry in just a few short years on a modest budget.
+They rank very highly in the organic search listings and have visitor numbers they could have only dreamt of a few years ago with visits up by over 400 percent in the past 2 years.

 Business could be even better…

-Because some of their high traffic web pages have significantly higher (i.e. worse) bounce rate than some of their other popular other pages.
-That means there is potential to boost sales and leads from their existing traffic by simply engaging visitors better on those pages with a high bounce rate.
+Because some of their high traffic web pages have significantly lower (i.e. worse) engagement rate than some of their other popular pages.
+That means there is potential to boost sales and leads from their existing traffic by simply engaging visitors better on those pages with a low engagement rate.

-There are several factors that affect bounce rate so let’s take a look at what they are:
+There are several factors that affect engagement rate so let’s take a look at what they are:

 We all know that fresh, unique content is important for signalling that a website is reputable, has authority and deserves the attention of the search engines and real visitors – but you should also ask yourself the following questions about your page content:

 - Is the content what visitors expected based on the title and description in the search listings?